nhaga/QuantLib-Python-Docs/docs/mathTools.rst

     i(x, allowExtrapolation)

 - x : floating point number, the point to be interpolated
-- allowExtrapolation : boolean. allowExtrapolation to True means extrapolation is allowed.
-The default value is False .
+- allowExtrapolation : boolean.
+Setting allowExtrapolation to True means extrapolation is allowed.
+The default value is False.

 1D interpolation method